 What is a value proposition?
 How to write yours well

-Learn what a value proposition is, why it wins customers, and how to craft one that sets you apart.
+Learn what a value proposition is and how to write one that wins customers and sets your business apart.

 Written by Jotika Teli—Certified Public Accountant with 24 years of experience.
 Read Jotika's full bio